henrycraddock/UOCIS322-P4/README.md

 closing times for the entire brevet, even if those times do not correspond exactly to what would be calculated using the algorithm.

+Control times within the first 60 km are subject to different calculations.
+The closing times are determined by a speed of 20 km/hr plus an additional hour.
+The additional hour is due to the fact that the 0 km control of the entire brevet closes an hour after it opens, regardless.

 ### Credits

 Michal Young, Ram Durairajan, Steven Walton, Joe Istas.